ts4z/barge.org/README.md

 Files that are called "_index.md" mean that the page is a literal index of the other things that are in that directory.
 This is good for a blog or for the in-memoriam page.
+In general, other pages in that directory will be enumerated at the bottom of the index page.

-Files that are called "index.md" do not show the pages under that subdirectory.
+Files that are called "index.md" do not show the pages under that subdirectory, but let you put multiple components in that directory.
+I believe this is a "page bundle".

+Files that are not indexes are just flat files.
+These can't have more components.

-(These files can also be _index.html and index.html.)
+(These files can also be `_index.html` and `index.html` and behave the same way.)

+It is OK to reorganize the site, but please provide aliases so the old links continue to work.

 Guidelines
 ----------